 One day per week, the class will travel to Burbank to spend the day at the Walt Disney Studios.
 Students will visit all major departments (costume design, lighting, set design, post-production, etc.) receiving a first hand, in-depth teaching from those who do this work professionally.
-Through weekly meeting on the Walt Disney Studios’ lot, you will meet filmmakers and professionals who have contributed to prestigious motion pictures such as Zootopia, The Pirates of the Caribbean franchize, Maleficent, Moana, Beauty and the Beast (both the animation and the live-action films), and many other great titles.
+Through weekly meeting on the the Walt Disney Studios’ lot, you will meet filmmakers and professionals who have contributed to prestigious motion pictures such as Star Wars, Zootopia, Maleficent, The Marvel Movies, Beauty and the Beast (both the animation and the live-action films), and many other great titles.

 The format of the course will be a combination of lectures and screenings.
 You will learn a number of filmmaking tools – including:

 - How to tell great stories

 - Acquiring the ability to communicate with the cast and crew

 - To “pitch” yourselves and your stories understanding how the industry works